 Charles earned a bachelor's degree in chemistry from Cornell University and studied for a master's degree in chemistry at Columbia University.
 He belonged to Theta XI fraternity at Cornell.

 He served as an officer in the U.S. Army during World War II.

 Charles O. Brown, Jr. , 24 Hillcrest Lane, Rye, N. Y. , was recently promoted from second lieutenant to first lieutenant.

 PAGE FOUR THE RYE CHRONICLE Friday, January 29, 1943

-He is survived by his wife; two sons, Jeffrey 0.
+He was survived by his wife; two sons, Jeffrey 0.
 Brown of Stamford, Conn., and Charles 0.
 Brown III of Cos Cob, Conn.; a daughter, Jean T. Brown of New York City; and a sister, Helen C. Reader of Rye.
-Donations are being made to the Leukemia Society of America, Westchester-Hudson Valley Chapter, 35 Orchard St, White Plains N.Y., 10603.
-Funeral arrangements are being handled by the William H. Graham Funeral Home in Rye.